Wound Care Job In Phoenix, Arizona

 * INITIAL ANNOUNCEMENT *

 The Wound Clinic at the hospital has been in operation since 1996.
 Extraordinarily busy, and successful, as measured by reputation, referrals, and results, it is staffed by physicians from diverse surgical and medical disciplines.
 This program and its staff and faculty have had a long committment to education in this field.
-Now, in alignment with the visions of the new medical school, a formal Fellowship in the subject of Wounds is being started.
+Now, a formal Fellowship in the subject of Wounds is being started.
 We are recruiting candidates for our inaugural class, to begin July 2018.

 This program is being designed as a comprehensive educational experience that will confer a masterful degree of knowledge in the preclinical sciences and the clinical arts of Wounds.
 It is our intent to make this one of the most intense, in depth, challenging, but rewarding educational experiences of your career.
 We do so because we are passionate about the subject, and about our committment to our patients to get them better when others cannot, and because we want to see this school and program carry forward the banner of expertise and accomplishment and prestige that comes from being the first to do it right.